In case of emergency, dial 911 or go to your nearest emergency room.

 Written Exposure Therapy (WET) Group

 WET is an evidence-based treatment that helps people better understand their reactions (e.g., thoughts, feelings, sensations) to traumatic events in a safe and supportive setting.
-Group members meet on Mondays from 6:30 - 7:45 pm to journal and engage in other experiential exercises.
+Group members meet to journal and engage in other experiential exercises.
 Between-session assignments are not required.
 If you are interested, please complete this Application Form and indicate your interest in WET.
 We will contact you for an initial consultation to provide more information and see if the group is a good match for you.
+The next group starts in the Fall of 2025.